-Straub has been represented, both below and on appeal, by Thomas Duffy and his team, who said that with delay damages included, the Straub verdict should be currently worth roughly \$6.3 million.
+Straub has been represented, both below and on appeal, by Thomas Duffy, Patrick Keenan and Kenneth Fulginiti of Duffy & Keenan.

+Fulginiti said that with delay damages included, the Straub verdict should be currently worth roughly \$6.3 million.

-"It's been a long time coming - this accident happened in April 1998," the firm, adding that "Looks like we're at the end of the line here."
+"It's been a long time coming - this accident happened in April 1998," Fulginiti said.
+He added later, "Looks like we're at the end of the line here."